ColinShaw/cpp-path-planning-project/README.md

 to maximize speed with the constraints of the speed limit and not running into the car that is directly ahead of us.
-The case could arise of not being able to change lanes, but the car in front of us is going slow, so it is necessary to monitor the speed of the car and estimate the speed.
-To accomplish this we again use the `save_state_t` struct as a container for the prior car `id` and Frenet s-coordinate.
-The code for this can be found in the `estimateSpeedOfCarInFront` function on line `xyz` of `main.cpp`.
+The case could arise of not being able to change lanes, but the car in front of us is going slow, so it is necessary to monitor the car in front of us and adjust our speed.
+The way I chose to accomplish this was to simply modify the planned path final speed proportional to a measure of distance from the car nearest in front of me.
+This is pretty simplistic (though seems to mimic the behavior of a lot of human drivers), but works quite effectively without requiring prior state of relevant cars to be retained.
+This can be seen in the code in the `XYZ` function on line `xyz` of `main.cpp`.

-Once the respective costs have been computed and the lowest cost determined, the path constraints are created to send to the minimal jerk trajectory code.
+Once the respective costs have been computed and the lowest cost determined, the path constraints are created, including changes in speed to reflect the speed of the car in front of us, the constraints are sent to the minimal jerk trajectory code.
 An example of this for the straight path case can been seen in the `determineNewLeftCourseSetpoints` function on line `xyz` of `main.cpp`.

-## Performance Review